Through the Magnifying Glass: Adaptive Perception Magnification for Hallucination-Free VLM Decoding: Related Work

 Some decoding-end approaches reduce hallucination by modifying next-token generation.
-Contrastive decoding (CD) \cite{cd} amplifies expert model logits while suppressing outputs from a biased source, typically a smaller or noisier model. \citeauthor{dola} streamlines this by using early-exit logits from the expert model itself (\citeyear{dola}).
+Contrastive decoding (CD) \cite{cd} amplifies expert model logits while suppressing outputs from a biased source, typically a smaller or noisier model.
+Subsequent works further extend CD by instantiating the biased source with alternative logits, such as early-layer logits \cite{dola} or context-unaware logits \cite{shi2024trusting}.
 OPERA~\cite{opera} penalizes beam outputs that heavily attend to generic aggregation tokens.
 VCD~\cite{vcd} adapts CD for VLMs by defining biased outputs from noisy image inputs.
 Later works extend this by deriving biased outputs by removing image inputs~\cite{vdd, m3id} or enhance focus on textual feature \cite{only}, masking key visual tokens~\cite{sid}, or synthesizing biased outputs through finetuning~\cite{hio} or prompting~\cite{icd}.
-Others enhance expert logits by upweighting visual tokens~\cite{pai, ibd} or selecting focal views via external detectors~\cite{halc}. \citeauthor{ensemble_vcd} fuse multiple biased outputs using weighted voting (\citeyear{ensemble_vcd}).
+Others enhance expert logits by upweighting visual tokens~\cite{pai, ibd, chen2025mixture} or manipulating attentions patterns~\cite{su2025activation, prabhakaran2025vade}.
+Some works explore effectively leveraging multiple outputs path \cite{look_compare, ensemble_vcd}.
 While these decoding strategies mitigate hallucination by penalizing visually inconsistent outputs, over-suppressing biased signals may hinder coherence and reasoning.
-Alternatively, some inference-time methods enhance visual grounding by applying masks or bounding boxes~\cite{api, fine_vp, som}, but still struggle to recognize fine-grained details.
-ViCrop~\cite{vcrop} improves upon this by cropping and resizing key visual regions as auxiliary inputs.
-However, it disrupts spatial structure and may impair tasks requiring holistic understanding, and doubles visual tokens with more compute.
-In contrast, our method magnifies semantically important regions while compressing less relevant areas, preserving spatial integrity and supporting both visual grounding and coherent generation.
+Alternatively, some inference-time methods enhance visual grounding by applying masks or bounding boxes~\cite{api, fine_vp, som, halc}, but still struggle to recognize fine-grained details.
+ViCrop~\cite{vcrop} improves upon this by cropping and resizing key regions as auxiliary inputs.
+However, it disrupts spatial structure and may impair tasks requiring holistic understanding, and doubles visual tokens' compute.
+In contrast, \abb{} magnifies semantically important regions while compressing less relevant areas, preserving spatial integrity and supporting both visual grounding and coherent generation.